 Marine Biology Camp Dates: July 18 – July 29, 2015

 Click Below to Sign Up Now!

 Days 1 – 2

 Your arrival to beautiful North Carolina is met with the anticipation and enthusiasm of your fellow campers; now you’ll have the opportunity to interact with real live sea turtles!
 In the morning, we’ll head straight to work at the Sea Turtle Hospital, where you’ll volunteer at the brand new 13,000 square foot facility, with rooms dedicated to husbandry, surgery, and public education.
 Don’t forget that this is a hospital; everyone here treats it as such, so while mesmerized, keep in mind that the work here is serious.
 After lunch we’ll explore the salt marshes of coastal North Carolina.
 These are the vital nurseries and filters for the greater ocean, and equally important to sea turtles.
-Later we’ll get a birds-eye view of this habitat from atop our Stand Up Paddleboard.
-Quietly paddling through winding creeks and inner islands, we are able to spot herons and egrets stalking small fish and crabs amongst the grasses.
+Here we are able to spot herons and egrets stalking small fish and crabs amongst the grasses.